CreasolTech/domoticz_lua_scripts/README.md

 Destination directory: DOMOTICZ_DIR/scripts/lua

-LUA script that load the rooms information from config_fireAlarm.lua and for any room if Temperature > averageTemperature + deltaT => fire alarm detected => send notification by Telegram
+LUA script that loads the rooms information from config_fireAlarm.lua and for any room if Temperature > averageTemperature + deltaT => **fire alarm detected => send notification by Telegram**

-More information available at https://www.creasol.it/en/support/domotics-home-automation-and-diy/fire-alarm-detection-with-domoticz-home-automation-system
+More information available at [fire alarm page](https://www.creasol.it/en/support/domotics-home-automation-and-diy/fire-alarm-detection-with-domoticz-home-automation-system)

 ## Script that check rain and wind